Licensing for Personnel Services: School Counselors

 (Once all Oregon license program requirements, including tests, are complete, you are eligible to be recommended for a full, regular license in any state.)

 How Long Do I Have to Apply to TSPC?

-How long will it take TSPC to update my license?
+How long will it take TSPC to issue my new license?

 TSPC’s license processing time is approximately 6-weeks.
 (Updated 06/2023)